tarwn/lessthandot-hugo/blogs/content/posts/2012-05-07-petapoco-mapping-related-objects.md

 	}
 }
 ```
 Even though I mostly copied this code from the official blogs, it was still more work than I would have liked just to map the records.
-However it wouldn&#8217;t be hard to convert this method to use generics and accept arguments for ID comparison and adding child record to the parent&#8217;s collection.
+However it wouldn't be hard to convert this method to use generics and accept arguments for ID comparison and adding child record to the parent's collection.
 Another option would be to use the [PetaPoco.RelationExtensions nuget][4] package, which offers simplified methods for one-to-many and many-to-one mappings.

 ## Conclusion

-Although Chrissie and I have been posting in parallel, I think we&#8217;ve reached the point where the feature sets diverge.
+Although Chrissie and I have been posting in parallel, I think we've reached the point where the feature sets diverge.
 Simple.Data obviously offers a simpler looking syntax for more complex JOINs (especially if we start looking at one-to-many) and offers fluent, LINQ-based syntax.
 PetaPoco offers a very clean, very simple way to continue to use SQL to get our data and map it into POCOs or dynamics, with the flexibility to do it for us automatically, with help from decorators, or via specified mapping functions (not to mention the blazing performance).
-Hopefully seeing us play back and forth a bit will have inspired you to play with one or both of these in the future, and don&#8217;t be surprised if you see them reused in some of my future projects as well.
+Hopefully seeing us play back and forth a bit will have inspired you to play with one or both of these in the future, and don't be surprised if you see them reused in some of my future projects as well.

 The examples above and several related ones are available in the [source on GitHub][5] as well as examples of the methods for updates and the upserting Save() method.